-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D3200 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3200 was succeeded by the Nikon D3300.
+Both the G1X Mark II and the D3200 have been discontinued, but can regularly be found used on eBay.
+The D3200 was replaced by the Nikon D3300, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark II better than the Nikon D3200 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G1 X Mark II: